bloominstituteoftechnology/Algorithms/recipe_batches/README.md

 ## Hints

- * If there's a dictionary operation you aren't sure of how to perform in Python, look it up!
+- If there's a dictionary operation you aren't sure of how to perform in Python, look it up!
- * What's the _minimum_ number of loops we need to perform in order to write a working implementation?
+- What's the _minimum_ number of loops we need to perform in order to write a working implementation?

+# check to see if ingredients is in list and its associated value

+# if ingredient is not in the list then return 0 if value is less than list value then return 0

+#if true then divide ingredient 2/list ingredient with math.floor

+# take the smallest number as the number of batches